-All About Brooklyn Christmas Lights In 2021
+All About Brooklyn Christmas Lights, New York City

-What are Dyker Heights Christmas Lights?
+What is the Dyker Heights Christmas Lights?

 The Brooklyn neighborhood boasts an arsenal of larger-than-life light displays and winter wonderlands during the holiday season in New York.
 The Dyker Heights Christmas Lights is one among them, and truly a sight to behold!

 Dyker Heights showcase some of the most spectacular art installations and holiday lights, making it one of the most sought-after places to bask in the holiday spirit!

 You can head to Dyker Heights Blvd, which is located between 11th and 13th Avenue in Brooklyn, where you will spot glowing light displays littered from 83rd to 86th streets.
 However, the most surreal installations and holiday homes are said to be on 84th street, which also happens to be the epicenter of this tradition.

 What is the history Of Dyker Heights Christmas Lights?

 It all started in the 80s when a new resident by the name of Lucy Spata (owner of The Spata House) moved to the Brooklyn neighborhood of New York.
 Every holiday season she decorated her house with charming display lights along with an army of toy soldiers and fairy-like angels in the honor of her family.